zwang695/alexa-skills-list/skills/B01FGSGIHO/README.md

 * *Alexa, ask NBC what Blindspot is about.*

 NBC gives Alexa all the information she needs to connect you with your favorite NBC shows.
 Want to know what happened on a recent episode?
 When can you watch it live?
-Alexa knows the answers so you?ll always be up to date.
+Alexa knows the answers so you’ll always be up to date.

 ***